This is how the playoffs and the NBA play in would be

 Los Angeles Clippers (3) – Portland Trail Blazers (6)

-Phoenix Suns (7) – Winner of the first play-in round between 7th and 8th.
+Phoenix Suns (2) – Winner of the first round of play in between 7th and 8th.

 Eastern Conference